rburaksaritas/cmpe489-final-project/README.md

-# CMPE489 Final Project: Replication Study of "Multitask Learning Via Interleaving: A Neural Network Investigation"
+# CMPE489 Final Project - Replication Study of "Multitask Learning Via Interleaving: A Neural Network Investigation"

 ## Overview
 This project investigates multitask learning using interleaving techniques.
 The experiments focus on understanding how interleaving different tasks affects the learning process and performance of neural networks.